aerospike/aerospike-server/README.md

 	$ make cleangit -- Delete all files untracked by Git.
 (Use with caution!)

-	$ make strip    -- Build "strip(1)"ed versions of the server executables.
+	$ make strip    -- Build a "strip(1)"ed version of the server executable.

 ### Overriding Default Build Options